-Health surveillance is carried out in order to show that the measures you have in place to reduce risk are effective.
-Alternatively, if current measures you have implemented aren’t working, health surveillance can identify this and our team can help you put together a more comprehensive health surveillance policy, and implement measures that do work.
-Simply contact us to arrange your consultation.
+Health surveillance checks are carried out in order to show that the measures you have in place to reduce risk are working effectively.
+Alternatively, if current measures you have implemented aren’t working, health surveillance can identify this and our team can help you put together a more comprehensive health surveillance policy, where we can help you to implement measures that do work.
+Simply contact our team to arrange your specialist consultation.

 Employees working during night time hours may need a specialised occupational health assessment.
 Find out whether your employees need a Night Shift Worker health assessment…